-Price: At $135, these are the priciest of the mens sandals on our list.
+At around $135, these are the priciest of the men's sandals on our list.
 The fact that they're German-made means they're high quality, so you'll buy one pair of sandals that will easily last 5 to 10 years.

 Amazing traction, excellent for hiking, built for active wear, comfortable, won't slip off, and doesn't hold water.
 The Keen H2 water sandal has a multi directional pattern on the sole for improved traction on wet surfaces.
 As an added bonus, they keep your feet smelling nice and fresh wear after wear.